Skip to content

 promql

-# Servers currently powered on
+# Count of servers currently powered on

-# Servers in transition states (possibly stuck)
+# List servers in transition states (possibly stuck)

 # Power state distribution